syncfusion-content/windowsforms-docs/WindowsForms/Tools/NavigationPackage/GroupView/GroupView-Settings.md

 title: GroupView Settings
 description: Concepts and Features
 platform: windowsforms
-control: Navigation Package
+control: GroupView
 documentation: ug
 ---
-## GroupView Settings
+# GroupView Settings

 This section discusses the various settings that can be applied to define the look and behavior of the GroupView control.